vicariousdrama/cornychat/README.md

-# Nostr Live Audio Spaces: Jam Edition
+# Corny Chat

 This software provides an open source audio space for users of Nostr.

 Users can quickly login with existing Nostr accounts and have name and avatar image set from profile data used throughout Nostr.

 Roadmap

 - ☑️ Login Enhancements
-  - ✅ Anon login and Nostr Pubkey verification
+  - ✅ Anon login
   - ✅ Nostr Login with NIP-07 extension
   - ✅ Nostr Login with user provided NSEC
   - ⬜ Nostr Login with newly generated NSEC for onboarding (NIP-06 generate from seed words)